crossbario/autobahn-js/README.md

 ### Deferreds

-A factory function to create new Deferred of the same class as used by the library itself.
+A factory function to create new Deferreds of the same class as used by the library itself.

 	Session.defer